gard-projects/machine-learning/ShallowLearning/SVM/README.md

 >
 > **errors** - uses the result of `compute_error(...)` function to residual between computed score and actual score (the actual score being $y_i \in \lbrace -1, 1 \rbrace$)

-## Compilation steps in the SMO alogrithm
+## Compilation steps in the SMO algorithm
 For each iteration we check the **Karush-Kuhn-Tucker (KKT)** conditions.
 Which are first derivative tests for a solution in non-linear programming to be optimal.
 This theorem is also known as **saddle-point theorem**.
 We have the following.

 ### 1. Check two conditions to determine if the given $\alpha_i$ should be optimized